FlagOpen/FlagEmbedding/examples/finetune/README.md

 --use_gpu_for_searching
 ```

 - `input_file`: json data for finetuning.
-This script will retrieval top-k documents for each query,
+This script will retrieve top-k documents for each query,
 and random sample negatives from the top-k documents (not including the positive documents).
-- `output_file`: path to save json data with mined hard negatives for finetuning
+- `output_file`: path to save JSON data with mined hard negatives for finetuning
 - `range_for_sampling`: where to sample negative.
 For example, `2-100` means sampling negative from top2-top200 documents.
 - `candidate_pool`: The pool to retrieval.
-Default value is None, and this script will retrieve from the combination of all `neg` in `input_file`.
+The default value is None, and this script will retrieve from the combination of all `neg` in `input_file`.
-The format of this file is the same as pretrain data.
-If input a candidate_pool, this script will retrieve negative from this file.
+The format of this file is the same as [pretrain data](https://github.com/FlagOpen/FlagEmbedding/tree/master/examples/pretrain#2-data-format).
+If input a candidate_pool, this script will retrieve negatives from this file.
 - `use_gpu_for_searching`: whether use faiss-gpu to retrieve negatives.